2026 Awards Nomination Guide

 Award Category and Focus

-Select the main award category that best describes your nominee: Individual Awards (People of Open), Open Assets Award (What We Share), or Open Practices (How We Share).
+Select the main award category that best describes your nominee: Individual Awards (People of Open), Open Assets Awards (What We Share), or Open Practices (How We Share).
 These broad categories are designed to accommodate all nominations.
-For guidance from previous awards, please see the Awards Category Explorer.
+For guidance from previous awards, please see the OEAwards Category Explorer.

 Name the Award!
 Role of Nominated Individual

-Previously, Individual Awards were limited to specific roles (for example Leader, Educator, Student).
-Now you can be creative and specific to name the award as “An Individual Award for Excellence as a ______________.”
+Previously, Individual Awards were limited to specific roles (for example, Leader, Educator, Student).
+Now you can be creative and specific by naming the award “An Individual Award for Excellence as a ______________.”

 Name the Award!
 Type of Open Asset

-In earlier years, Open Asset Awards were limited to specific types (for example OER, Open Course, Repository, MOOC).
-Now you can be creative and more specific to name the award as an “Open Asset Award for Excellence as a/an _________.”
+In earlier years, Open Asset Awards were limited to specific types (for example, OER, Open Course, Repository, MOOC).
+Now you can be more creative and specific by naming the award an “Open Asset Award for Excellence as a/an _________.”

 Name the Award!
 Focus of Open Practice

-Previously, Individual Awards were limited to specific roles (for example Leader, Educator, Student).
-Now you can be creative and specific to name the award as “An Individual Award for Excellence as a _________.”
+Previously, Individual Awards were limited to specific roles (for example, Leader, Educator, Student).
+Now you can be creative and specific by naming the award “An Individual Award for Excellence as a _________.”

 The next three written sections are perhaps the most important, as this is where you make the case for why your nominee should earn an award.
 These input fields are limited in length.